DPDK/dpdk/doc/guides/prog_guide/pdump_lib.rst

 The packet capture framework, as part of its initialization, creates the pthread and the server socket in the pthread.
-The application that calls the framework initialization will have the server socket created, either under the path that the application has passed or under the default path i.e. either ``/var/run`` for root user or ``$HOME`` for non root user.
+The application that calls the framework initialization will have the server socket created, either under the path that the application has passed or under the default path i.e. either ``/var/run/.dpdk`` for root user or ``~/.dpdk`` for non root user.

-Applications that request enabling or disabling of the packet capture will have the client socket created either under the path that the application has passed or under the default path i.e. either ``/var/run/`` for root user or ``$HOME`` for not root user to send the requests to the server.
+Applications that request enabling or disabling of the packet capture will have the client socket created either under the path that the application has passed or under the default path i.e. either ``/var/run/.dpdk`` for root user or ``~/.dpdk`` for not root user to send the requests to the server.
 The server socket will listen for client requests for enabling or disabling the packet capture.

 Implementation Details